 If like me you and you have a severe dust allergy, then you’ve come to the right place.
-Every year, we test and review the best air purifiers for dust removal in this ever changing market.
+Every year, we test and review the best air cleaners in this ever changing market.
 New technology is released all the time.
 Our reviews are completely independent, unbiased and we are not sponsored to write these reviews in any way.

 So if you’re looking for the best air purifier for dust mites, then check out our table of the top 8 we’ve found in 2019 for a variety of budgets, from the cheapest to the most expensive.

 The 8 Best Air Purifiers for Dust Comparison Table

 1. Oransi Max Air Purifier

-This air dust filter comes with one of the best Hepa filters money can buy.
+This air filter comes with one of the best Hepa filters money can buy.
 As you may not already be aware of, The Hepa filter is the workhorse of any good air purifier.
 This is the filter that’s designed to catch even the tiniest, microscopic dust particles so they don’t make it into your respiratory system.

-To accompany the award winning Hepa Filter for dust, this Oransi air purifier also comes fitted with a home dust control sensor that’s designed to monitor the dust levels in your room and adjust it’s purifying force accordingly.
+To accompany the award winning Hepa Filter, this Oransi air purifier also comes fitted with a control sensor that’s designed to monitor the dust levels in your room and adjust it’s purifying force accordingly.

 Whilst it may not be the cheapest option in town, if you really want the best dust air purifier, this is the unit to buy.

-Able to service a room up to 600sq ft, it’s perfectly capable of cleaning the dust in most large rooms.
+Able to service a room up to 600sq ft, it’s perfectly capable of cleaning most large rooms.
 Actually, it’s a good option for a bedroom, as it’s also very quiet, even on high fan settings.

 - Dust level sensor